Abhinav-Marlingaplar/Blog-App-Mern-Stack/README.md

 - 🤖 **Gemini-Powered AI**: Use natural language prompts to auto-generate blog drafts.
 - 🌐 **Full-Stack MERN Architecture**: Cleanly structured client-server setup with RESTful APIs.
 - 📬 **API Testing via Postman**: All backend routes tested with Postman collections.
-- ⚡ **Deployment Ready**: Frontend hosted on Vercel; backend can be deployed on Render, Railway, etc.
+- ⚡ **Deployed on Vercel**: Frontend hosted for fast access; backend can be deployed separately.

 ---